Koitz940/piscine-42-campus/README.md

 · 00-03 OK

-· 04 Test 1 KO (I'm not really sure what that means but ok, I assume it's a only failed test 1? maybe it's a you moron it didn't eve pass the first case)
+· 04 Test 1 KO (I'm not really sure what that means but ok, I assume it's a only failed test 1? maybe it's a you moron it didn't even pass the first case)

 · 05 OK